 Foreign Minister Sheikh Khalid Al Khalifa, at a meeting of regional diplomats, insisted that the violence was not intentional but the square had to be cleared to protect the country.

-Mr. SHEIKH KHALID AL KHALIFA (Foreign Minister, Bahrain): The society at that moment was being polarized.
+SHEIKH KHALID AL KHALIFA: The society at that moment was being polarized.
 The country was working on the brink of a sectarian abyss.
 So it was a very important step that had to happen.

 KENYON: Opposition leader Ibrahim Sharif, one of the organizers whose mantra was to keep things peaceful, said the morning's events could not be described as a day of rage.

-Mr. IBRAHIM SHARIF (Opposition Party Leader, Bahrain): This is a day of insanity.
+IBRAHIM SHARIF: This is a day of insanity.
 Whoever made the decision is insane.
 These people are harmless.
 These people are without defenses.
 These people have demonstrated peaceful and yet people are attacked in the middle of the night while half of them asleep.
 This is totally insane.

 KENYON: Sharif added that if the country's rulers were hoping to intimidate the demonstrators into staying home, they will be disappointed.

 SHARIF: The determination of the people will not be broken.
 We have struggled in the past.
 We are going to do what's necessary to change this into a democratic country.
 Even if some of us would lose their lives and we...

 KENYON: The military has secured parts of the capital and police have blocked entries to some Shiite villages.
 But one man standing in the hospital mortuary who gave his name as Riyad(ph), said this is far from over.

 RIYAD: We will never stop.

 RIYAD: If they want to bring every day 10 people here, we will come.
 Plus (unintelligible).
 We won't let this go.